Shoalsville Coffee Co. is a small batch roaster located between the soulful sounds of Muscle Shoals, AL + Nashville, TN - with a taste just as smooth!

 The legendary musicians, producers, and songwriters that have come from this area (and I’m only speaking of Hamilton here) is astounding in itself.
 Combine that with the King of Rock and Roll being from Tupelo, the King of the Blues residing in Memphis, and the guy who discovered Rock and Roll hailing from Florence, AL and landing in Memphis to discover said King of Rock and Roll, not to mention the massive legacy that is Muscle Shoals…well, there was no escaping it!

-Long story longer, my entire career - from being a working musician to the past 30 years and counting has been working with and for those names in the parentheses.
+Long story longer, my entire career - from being a working musician to the past 30 years and counting has been working with and for those names in the parentheses in multiple genres of the music industry.
 All that’s for a different story on a different day.
 My independent music publishing company is called Shoalsville Music Publishing Co.

 So, it just seemed like a natural extension when I (and other folks) started to take my coffee roasting a little more serious to the point of needing to create an entity around this and to call it something.